 Super Nintendo Entertainment System

-The SNES version of Mortal Kombat was developed by Sculptured Software and released by Acclaim on "Mortal Monday".
+The SNES version of Mortal Kombat was developed by Sculptured and published by Acclaim on "Mortal Monday".
 This version was infamous as it did not contain any violence or gore (not even as a secret cheat code), due to the fact that Nintendo preferred family-friendly games for its consoles.
 The blood was replaced by a mist-like sweat and most Fatalities (known as Finishing Moves) were heavily censored.
 Anything involving decapitations or organ removal was significantly altered, although Scorpion, Sonya, and Liu Kang did not have any of their finishers censored.

 Despite the censorship, the game featured better graphics, sound, and music than most of the other console ports.
 Details such as the character size relative to the screen, the placement of their names within the life bars, and the composition and usage of the score were faithful to the arcade (even though the instrumentation from the SNES audio chip could not be as crisp as provided through the arcade version's sound chips).

 However, the gameplay was hampered significantly.
 Control felt relatively stiff, and it was very difficult to pull off basic combos (such as Liu Kang's jump kick into Flying Kick).
 In some cases, it felt like there was a slight but noticeable lag between a D-pad press and the resulting move on the screen.
 If you tapped the d-pad too quickly, it was possible to actually attempt multiple inputs without ever seeing a response on the screen (but it also made it possible to do Scorpion's fatality--up, up--without having to hold Block).